mmhshayer/mmhshayer.github.io/content/posts/docker-compose-nx.md

 3.Set up the build context and Dockerfile for each service.
 4.Define volumes for Redis and MongoDB to persist data.
 5. Make sure the services can communicate with each other using their service names as hostnames (containers in the same network can resolve each other's hostnames).
+6. setup bind mounts for each service to enable live reloading.
+This mounts will persist the changes made in the host machine node_modules & the code to the container.

 Here's a basic example of what your docker-compose.yml might look like: